OpenMDAO/OpenMDAO1/openmdao/docs/usr-guide/tutorials/visualizing-model-connections.rst

 It can be difficult to understand the structure and connections in an OpenMDAO model.
 OpenMDAO provides a script to generate a diagram which visualizes both in an integrated view.
 The diagram makes use of a partition tree to display the structure and an N2 diagram to display the connections.
 In addition to helping the user understand an OpenMDAO model, this tool can also be used to detect bugs in OpenMDAO models.

-Even though the diagram combines a partition tree and an N2 diagram, for simplicity, this document will refer to the combined diagram as an N2 diagram.

 This tutorial will:
     - give background information on N2 diagrams
-    - give an overview of an OpenMDAO N2 diagram
-    - show you how to generate an N2 diagram
-    - show a working N2 diagram and explain how to interact with it and understand what it is showing you
+    - show a working partition tree/N2 diagram and explain how to interact with it and understand what it is showing you
+    - show you how to generate an partition tree/N2 diagram

 Background information on N2 diagrams
 =====================================

 An `N2 diagram <https://en.wikipedia.org/wiki/N2_chart>`_ , also referred to as an N 2 chart, N-squared diagram, or N-squared chart, is a diagram in the shape of a matrix, representing functional or physical interfaces between system elements.
 N2 diagrams have been used extensively to develop data interfaces.
 A basic N2 diagram is shown in the figure below.

  .. figure:: n2_chart_definition.jpg
    :align: center